ls1intum/Artemis/docs/dev/setup/kubernetes.rst

       template:
          spec:
          containers:
-            image: <DockerHubId>/artemis
+            image: <DockerId>/artemis

-and replace <DockerHubId> with your docker id in DockerHub
+and replace <DockerId> with your docker ID in DockerHub

 Configure Artemis resources